starwit-trainings/csharp-basics/01-setup/Readme.md

     dotnet run
 ```

+ !
+Hint: if you only want to compile your program, you can use `dotnet run`

 ### Tasks
 * Run app from command line
 * open app with your IDE and run it from there